zwpku/molann/README.rst

     model = MolANN(pp_layer, nn)
     torch.jit.script(model).save('model.pt')

-More examples for each classes can be found in the `MolANN docs`_
+More examples for each class can be found in the `MolANN docs`_ .

 Documentataion
 ==============